 HTML field to attach the autocomplete.data

-an array of strings for the autocomplete.
-This can also be a URL or object – See examples below.
+An array of data for the autocomplete.
+This can also be a URL or object – See the examples below.

 EXAMPLE 2) AJAX AUTOCOMPLETE